Is that truly an important meeting? A quick guide to effective meetings

 Tips for running effective one-on-one meetings

-If you'd like to improve the effeciency of meetings with direct reports in your business, try implementing one or more of the following approaches:
+If you'd like to improve meeting efficiency with direct reports in your business, try implementing one or more of the following approaches:

 - Schedule weekly or biweekly meetings or annual performance reviews in advance.